 CSEA owes its heritage to a small group of custodians who fought for pension benefits in 1927.
 Over time, CSEA has grown larger and stronger by adding different classifications, but we still haven’t lost touch with the needs and concerns of custodians and other caretakers of our school facilities.

 During their workday, custodians interact with teachers administrators and parents.
-They are usually the first ones to arrive on campus to unlock gates, open restrooms, turn off alarms and to make sure the place is clean and poses no hazzards to the students.
+They are usually the first ones to arrive on campus to unlock gates, open restrooms, turn off alarms and to make sure the place is clean and poses no hazards to the students.

 Groundskeepers keep schools presentable and safe for the students.
 They take care of all the plant life on school grounds.
-Groundskeepers trim and water lawns and other plants, apply ferilizers and insecticides where needed, prune trees and shrubs, maintain athletic fields and pick up litter.
+Groundskeepers trim and water lawns and other plants, apply fertilizers and insecticides where needed, prune trees and shrubs, maintain athletic fields and pick up litter.

 A school locksmith's job is to ensure the safety of students and school equipment by keeping all of the doors and locks in a school working properly.
 They create master keys for the school district, help teachers get into the classroom when they get locked out and perform routine maintenance on all doors and locks.